This page contains an overview of the Google Cloud CLI and its common command patterns and capabilities.

-You can run gcloud CLI commands from the command line in the same way you use other command-line tools.
-You can also run gcloud CLI commands from within scripts and other automations, for example, when using Jenkins to automate Cloud Platform tasks.
+You can run gcloud CLI commands from the command line and from scripts and other automations—for example, when using Jenkins to automate Google Cloud tasks.

-gcloud CLI properties are settings that affect the behavior of the gcloud CLI and other Cloud SDK tools.
-Some of these properties can be set by either global or command flags - in which case, the value set by the flag takes precedence.
+The gcloud CLI properties are settings that affect the behavior of the gcloud CLI tools.
+Some of these properties can be set by either global or command options—in which case, the value set by the option takes precedence.

 Enabling accessibility features

-For a more streamlined screen reader experience, the gcloud command-line tool
+For a more streamlined screen reader experience, the gcloud CLI

 comes with an

 To enable the accessibility property, run:

 For more details about the accessibility features that come with the gcloud command-line tool, see the Enabling accessibility features guide.

 A configuration is a set of gcloud CLI properties.
 A configuration works like a profile.